noxdafox/pebble/doc/index.rst

       Waits for all workers to exit, must not be called before calling either *close()*, *stop()* or *kill()*.
       If *timeout* is set and some worker is still running after it expired a TimeoutError will be raised, a timeout of 0 will return immediately.

+.. _pebble.ProcessFuture:
 .. class:: pebble.ProcessFuture()

-   This class inherits from *concurrent.futures.Future*.
-The only difference with the parent class is the possibility to cancel running call.
+   This class inherits from concurrent.futures.Future_.
+The sole difference with the parent class is the possibility to cancel running calls.

    .. function:: cancel()

       Cancel a running or enqueued call.
 If the call has already completed then the method will return False, otherwise the call will be cancelled and the method will return True.
 If the call is running, the process executing it will be stopped allowing to reclaim its resources.

+.. _pebble.MapFuture:
+.. class:: pebble.MapFuture()

+   This class inherits from concurrent.futures.Future_.
+It is returned by the *map* function of a *ThreadPool*.

+   .. function:: result()

+      Returns an iterator over the results of the *map* function.
+If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.
+The returned iterator raises a concurrent.futures.TimeoutError if __next__() is called and the result isn’t available after timeout seconds from the original call to Executor.map().

+   .. function:: cancel()

+      Cancel the computation of enqueued element of the iterables passed to the *map* function.
+If all the elements are already in progress or completed then the method will return False.
+True is returned otherwise.

+.. _pebble.ProcessMapFuture:
+.. class:: pebble.ProcessMapFuture()

+   This class inherits from pebble.ProcessFuture_.
+It is returned by the *map* function of a *ProcessPool*.

+   .. function:: result()

+      Returns an iterator over the results of the *map* function.
+If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.

+   .. function:: cancel()

+      Cancel the computation of running or enqueued element of the iterables passed to the *map* function.
+If all the elements are already completed then the method will return False.
+True is returned otherwise.

-.. decorator:: synchronized([lock])
+.. decorator:: pebble.synchronized([lock])

    A synchronized function prevents two or more callers to interleave its execution preventing race conditions.

    The *synchronized* decorator accepts as optional parameter a *Lock*, *RLock* or *Semaphore* from *threading* and *multiprocessing* modules.

    If no synchronization object is given, a single *threading.Lock* will be employed.
 This implies that between different decorated functions only one at a time will be executed.

-.. decorator:: sighandler(signals)
+.. decorator:: pebble.sighandler(signals)

    Convenience decorator for setting the decorated *function* as signal handler for the specified *signals*.

    *signals* can either be a single signal or a list/tuple of signals.

-.. function:: waitforthreads(threads, timeout=None)
+.. function:: pebble.waitforthreads(threads, timeout=None)

    Waits for one or more *Thread* to exit or until *timeout* expires.